blindnet-io/privacy-computation-engine/README.md

 > **Note**
 >
-> Environment variables are defined in the `.env` file.
+> Environment variables for the containerized instance are defined in the `.env` file.

 ### Configuration